craft-snippets/Craft-image-toolbox/docs/Picture.md

 As you can see, `sources` object contains multiple image transforms.
 Key of a single element of object is a string containing breakpoint on which specific transform should be used.
 Corresponding value is an array of image transform settings.

-If your multiple tranform settings used for breakpoints have many identical values (for example same `mode`, `format`, `position` or `quality`), you can pass to `pictureMedia` third parameter containing these common values.
+If your transform settings used for multiple breakpoints have many identical values (for example same `mode`, `format`, `position` or `quality`), you can pass third parameter containing these common values to `pictureMedia()`.
 For example, this...

 ```twig
 {% set transforms = {